Daniel Hedrera

-Daniel 'Dani' Hedrera Lobatón (born 15 August 1983) is a Spanish footballer who plays for Xerez CD as a central defender.
+Daniel 'Dani' Hedrera Lobatón (born 15 August 1983) is a Spanish football coach and a former central defender who is an assistant coach with Racing Portuense.

 Club career

 Born in Jerez de la Frontera, Andalusia, Hedrera started playing youth football with Xerez CD.
 In the 2001–02 season he made his senior debuts, appearing with the reserves in the regional leagues; on 27 October 2001 he played his first game as a professional, starting in a 2–0 home win against Elche CF in the Segunda División championship, and he eventually started in all of his first-team appearances during the campaign, as the club finished just three points shy of a La Liga promotion.

 Hedrera then joined AD Alcorcón on loan in the 2002 summer, and went on to resume his career in Segunda División B and also Tercera División, representing Real Madrid Castilla, Alcorcón, Pontevedra CF, Zamora CF, Mazarrón CF, Real Oviedo, Polideportivo Ejido and Cultural y Deportiva Leonesa.